jedimatt42/tipi/INSTALL.md

 # Only follow these instructions if you are setting up an SD Card from scratch.

-Assumes base image is Raspbian Lite (bullseye or bookworm)
+Assumes base image is Raspbian Lite (bookworm)

 ## Pre-boot setup